1ahmadbassam/exchange-app-backend/README.md

 To run the backend, you must clone this repo \[https://github.com/EECE430LSpring2025/exchange-openapi-group-14\] and navigate to the `backend` folder.

 You must also create an `.env` file storing your own secrets for the backend based on the keys and MySQL database information you obtained above.
 Begin by generating secure SECRET_KEY and SECURITY_PASSWORD_SALT values (entropy of 150 or greater bits is recommended).
+Note that SECRET_KEY must be encoded as a binary (byte) value.

 Then, you can create `.env` with the following content, replacing content within angle brackets with their respective values.
 You must also set MAIL_SERVER, MAIL_PORT, and MAIL_USE_TLS as appropriate if you do not wish to use Gmail.
 ```